 - Create pgpool.conf from pgpool.conf.sample-stream. - Set sr\check\period to 0 to disable streaming replication delay checking.
-This is because Aurora does not provide neccessary functions to check the replication delay. - Enable enable pool hba to on so that md5 authentication is enabled (Aurora always use md5 authentication). - Create pool\password.
+This is because Aurora does not provide neccessary functions to check the replication delay. - Enable enable\pool\hba to on so that md5 authentication is enabled (Aurora always use md5 authentication). - Create pool\password.
 See Section 6.2.2 for more details. - Set backend\hostname0 for the Aurora writer node.
 Set other backend\hostname for the Aurora reader node.
 Set appropreate backend\weight as usual.
 You don't need to set backend\data\directory - Set ALWAYS\MASTER flag to the backend\flag for backend\hostname0. - Enable health checking.
 Set health\check\period to 5.
-Set health\check\period to 5.
-Set health\check\period and health\check\user, health\check\period and health\check\period and health\check\user, <a href="healt health check max retries to 20.
-Set health check retry delay to 1 to avoid the problem.
+Set health\check\user, health\check\password, health\check\user and health\check\database to appropriate values.
+Enable health check retry.
+Aurora shutdowns all DB nodes while switching over or failover.
+If the retry is not performed, Pgpool-II thinks that all DB nodes are in down status so that it is required to restart Pgpool-II.
+Set health\check\max\retries to 20.
+Set health\check\retry\delay to 1 to avoid the problem.